autay27/boccam/report/report.md

 ---
 numbersections: true
 bibliography: report.bib
+geometry: margin=3.5cm
 csl: ieee-with-url.csl
 title: "An interpreter for occam in the browser"
+author: "Candidate 1042155"
+date: "Trinity Term 2023"
+subtitle: "MCompsci Computer Science"
+classoption:
+    - titlepage
+abstract: "This project presents a browser-based interpreter for occam, a concurrent programming language from the 1980s based on the Communicating Sequential Processes algebra.
+The simplicity and concurrency-focussed style of occam's syntax distinguishes it from available concurrent languages.
+The interpreter is intended for use in teaching beginners about concurrent programming concepts.
+It simulates concurrent processes with synchronous channels and a non-deterministic order of parallel execution.
+The original occam specification is extended with arrays and input/output, including a keyboard, serial connection, and graphics.
+This makes it an accessible tool which can be picked up quickly and used to code interactive programs displaying concurrent behaviours.
+The usability of the interpreter was demonstrated in a user study."
 ---

 \tableofcontents

+\newpage

 # Introduction

 occam is a high-level procedural programming language, designed to support concurrent applications.
-Based on the Communicating Sequential Processes algebra, it models programs as parallel processes communicating via blocking (synchronous) channels.
+Based on the Communicating Sequential Processes (CSP) algebra, it models programs as parallel processes communicating via blocking (synchronous) channels.

+It is suitable for an introduction to practical concurrent programming, as it natively supports concurrent processes and represents them intuitively as adjacent blocks of code, placed in a hierarchy by the use of significant whitespace (i.e. indentation changes the meaning of code).
+The use of channels makes the connections between processes explicit.
+It may also be useful for teaching theoretical computer science - its strong resemblance to CSP makes it a possible alternative to trace refinement checking tools for gaining intuition of how processes interact in a message-passing paradigm.

 This project presents a browser-based interpreter for occam ("BrowserOccam"), intended for use in teaching concurrent programming concepts.
 A parser, lexer, interpreter and user interface were all created.
 BrowserOccam implements the majority of occam 1, including variables, arithmetic and logical operators, control structures, parallel and sequential code blocks, and channels.
 The language is extended with keyboard input, serial output, and a colourful graphics display in order to make it interactive.
 Arrays of variables and channels were also added.

-Parallel execution is simulated via a pseudo-random scheduler to emphasise the non-deterministic order of parallel execution.
-Testing was carried out for the parser, lexer and interpreter.
+Parallel execution is simulated via a pseudo-random scheduler to emphasise the non-deterministic order of events.
+The unbounded number of parallel processes are modelled as two lists, one of running processes and another of processes that block until a channel event or process termination.
+Processes have unique IDs and an inheritance system to track when all sub-processes have terminated.

-A user study was conducted to evaluate BrowserOccam, and it was found to be useful for teaching beginners about concurrent programming concepts and channels.
-Users were able to pick up occam and complete coding and code comprehension tasks in BrowserOccam without the need for extensive explanations.
+A user study was conducted to evaluate BrowserOccam, and it was found to be a realistic tool for teaching beginners about concurrent programming concepts and channels.
+Users were able to pick up occam and complete coding and code comprehension tasks in BrowserOccam without the need for long explanations or outside support.
 They enjoyed the interactive and graphical aspects, and agreed that the interface was intuitive and helpful.
+Further work could be carried out to extend the project, by writing up a full course of learning exercises, writing more helpful error messages which suggest solutions to common issues, and adding a way to display the concrete efficiency improvements that can be gained from parallel execution.

 # Background